MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-high-availability.md

 > [!NOTE]
 > When either a planned or unplanned failover happens, connections are dropped and must be established again when transitioning from one cluster node to another cluster node.

-For detailed information about SQL Server failover clustering, see [AlwaysOn Failover Cluster Instances (SQL Server)](/sql/sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server?viewFallbackFrom=sql-server-2014).
+For detailed information about SQL Server failover clustering, see [Always On Failover Cluster Instances (SQL Server)](/sql/sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server?viewFallbackFrom=sql-server-2014).

-#### SQL Server AlwaysOn Availability Groups and SQL Server Database Mirroring
+#### SQL Server Always On Availability Groups and SQL Server Database Mirroring

-The key benefit of SQL Server AlwaysOn Availability Groups and SQL Server Database Mirroring is that both provide complete or almost complete data redundancy depending on how you configure them for transaction processing.
+The key benefit of SQL Server Always On Availability Groups and SQL Server Database Mirroring is that both provide complete or almost complete data redundancy depending on how you configure them for transaction processing.
 In addition to minimizing data loss, automatic failover minimizes downtime for production databases.

 > [!IMPORTANT]
 > Although SQL Server 2016, SQL Server 2014 (SP1), and SQL Server 2012 support database mirroring, this feature is planned to be deprecated.
 We recommend that you avoid using this feature in new development work.
 Plan to change applications that currently use this feature.
-Use AlwaysOn Availability Groups instead.
+Use Always On Availability Groups instead.

- **AlwaysOn Availability Groups**
+ **Always On Availability Groups**

-The SQL Server AlwaysOn Availability Groups feature is both a high-availability and disaster-recovery solution that provides an enterprise-level alternative to database mirroring.
-AlwaysOn Availability Groups supports a failover environment for one or more user databases contained in a user-defined collection.
+The SQL Server Always On Availability Groups feature is both a high-availability and disaster-recovery solution that provides an enterprise-level alternative to database mirroring.
+Always On Availability Groups supports a failover environment for one or more user databases contained in a user-defined collection.
 This collection, an availability group, consists of the following components:

 - Replicas, which are a discrete set of user databases called availability databases that are handled as a single unit.
 An availability group supports one primary replica and up to four secondary replicas.

 - A specific instance of SQL Server to host each replica and to maintain a local copy of each database that belongs to the availability group.

 When an availability group fails over to a target instance or target server, all databases in the group also fail over.
-Because SQL Server 2014 (SP1) and SQL Server 2012 can host multiple availability groups on a single server, you can configure AlwaysOn to fail over to SQL Server instances on different servers.
+Because SQL Server 2014 (SP1) and SQL Server 2012 can host multiple availability groups on a single server, you can configure Always On to fail over to SQL Server instances on different servers.
 This reduces the need for idle, high-performance standby servers to handle the full load of the primary server, which is one of the many benefits of availability groups.

 > [!NOTE]
 > Database issues, such as a database becoming suspect due to a loss of a data file, deletion of a database, or corruption of a transaction log do not cause a failover.

-For more information about the benefits of AlwaysOn Availability Groups and an overview of AlwaysOn Availability Groups terminology, see [AlwaysOn Availability Groups (SQL Server)](/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?viewFallbackFrom=sql-server-2014
+For more information about the benefits of Always On Availability Groups and an overview of Always On Availability Groups terminology, see [Always On Availability Groups (SQL Server)](/sql/database-engine/availability-groups/windows/always-on-availability-groups-sql-server?viewFallbackFrom=sql-server-2014
 ).

  **Database mirroring**

 > [!NOTE]
 > Although SQL Server 2016, SQL Server 2014 (SP1), and SQL Server 2012 support database mirroring, this feature is planned to be deprecated.
 We recommend that you avoid using this feature in new development work.
 Plan to change applications that currently use this feature.
-Use AlwaysOn Availability Groups instead.
+Use Always On Availability Groups instead.

 Database mirroring provides database redundancy by keeping a mirrored copy of databases on the primary database server.
 Mirroring is implemented on a per-database basis and only works with databases that use the full recovery model.